Fishing in West Virginia

 Where to Fish in West Virginia

 West Virginia has over 120 public fishing lakes and ponds offering some of the country’s best bass and trout fishing.
-You can choose to explore state parks like Stonewall Jackson State Park, where you can enjoy fishing and many other great outdoor activities with the entire family.
-If you are looking for solitude, head to central West Virginia and seek out the seclusion of the coves at Summerville Lake.
+You can choose to explore state parks like Stonewall Resort State Park, where you can enjoy fishing and many other great outdoor activities with the entire family.
+If you are looking for solitude, head to central West Virginia and seek out the seclusion of the coves at Summersville Lake.
 The towering cliffs and serene environment provide the perfect backdrop to a solitary angler’s fishing trip.
 If you prefer mixing your fishing vacation with some city touring, some small towns are worth checking out when you need to catch a break from casting.
 Weston is a town with an unusual collection of sites to explore, such as the Trans-Allegheny Lunatic Asylum.
 You’ll find other interesting sites and great fishing near towns throughout West Virginia.

 Camping and Fishing in West Virginia

-If you plan to keep your catch, a disposable cooler and some icepacks will come in handy to store the fish before you can get back to your campsite to clean and cook them.
+If you plan to keep your catch, a cooler and some ice packs will come in handy to store the fish before you can get back to your campsite to clean and cook them.
 Always pack an extra layer of light clothing because temperatures may drop while you’re out on the waterways.
 Before you head out on your trip, check out our blog for all you need to know about fishing.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.